opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Control Image
 ~~~~~~~~~~~~~
 Sets if and which control image has to be used to define a friction field affecting the particles speed (see  :ref:`Defining Control Images <defining_control_images>`  ).

-If used, the particles will be attracted by the brighter areas of the image, ignoring the set Gravity Angle value: the brightest areas of the image will have the Gravity value you set.

 If used, the particles motion will be affected by the brighter areas of the image: the brightest areas of the image will have the Friction value you set.
 For best results, the dark and light areas should be smoothly blended.
 If you want the particles to stop suddenly, use a high intensity value.